nuxeo-sandbox/nuxeo-retention/README.md

 The plugin provides layouts, dialogs and widgets to handle retention.

 ### Overriding Default Slots
-The plugin override default slots to make sure the UI does not display a button to modify/delete a document that is under retention: The delete and edit document buttons, and all the delete/replace blob buttons.
+The plugin overrides default slots to make sure the UI does not display a button to modify/delete a document that is under retention: The delete and edit document buttons, and all the delete/replace blob buttons.

 The buttons are hidden even if the current user is Administrator